Kyle Tucker Player Props: Astros vs. Giants

 Kyle Tucker At The Plate

-- Tucker has an RBI in 13 of 28 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 13 games this season (44.8%), Tucker has picked up an RBI, and in six of those games (20.7%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once nine times this year (32.1%), including one multi-run game.
+- In 10 of 29 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.